TL;DR

 Monthly optimizations (once per month)

-1. Conversion Tracking audit (check all conversions track properly)
+1. Conversion Tracking audit (check that all conversions track properly)

-2. Competitor analysis (Google Auction Insights — who appeared/disappeared)
+2. Competitor analysis (Google Auction Insights — who appeared or disappeared)

-3. Landing page optimization (A/B testing different versions)
+3. Landing page optimization (A/B test different versions)

 Frequently asked questions